 Finally, the defendant could argue that someone entrapped them by convincing them to commit the crime when they otherwise would not have.
 Entrapment is difficult to prove, but it can act as a defense to burglary if sufficiently supported by the evidence.

-Get Free Legal Help with Your Burglary Defense
+Get a Free Legal Review of Your Burglary Defense

 It is both your legal right and in your best interest to defend yourself against criminal charges; and even if you ultimately plead guilty, an attorney can help you do so in the most favorable manner possible.
 Get a free legal evaluation of your burglarly charges by contacting a criminal defense lawyer today.